Rokiis1/Learning-plan/frontend/css/README.md

 2. **Grid Container and Grid Items:** In CSS Grid, you have a grid container, which is an element that defines the grid context.
 Within the grid container, you place grid items, which are the elements you want to position within the grid.
 Grid items are positioned based on the grid lines defined by the container.

-3. P**recise Placement:** CSS Grid offers fine-grained control over the placement of grid items.
+3. **Precise Placement:** CSS Grid offers fine-grained control over the placement of grid items.
 You can specify the size of rows and columns, control the alignment of items, and even create complex layouts, such as asymmetrical grids and overlapping items.

 4. **Responsive Design:** Grid is highly adaptable for responsive web design.
 It allows you to change the layout and grid structure based on the available screen width or height, making it ideal for building designs that adapt to various devices and screen sizes.